particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 This architecture is likely preferable if the cost of disrupting a device during normal operation is very high.
-Imagine a connected medical device needed at a moment's notice to save lives -- the risk of an OTA would be high enough in this case to warrant disabling updates by default, then temporarily enabling them when a safe "update window" has been identified.
+Imagine a connected medical device needed at a moment's notice to save lives -- the risk of an OTA update would be high enough in this case to warrant disabling updates by default, then temporarily enabling them when a safe "update window" has been identified.